 - Athetoid cerebral palsy may cause a child to have involuntary movements, especially within their arms and legs.

 - It can cause issues with eating, speech, drooling and drinking.
 It may also cause muscular abnormalities in the face, which can cause a child to have difficulty controlling their facial expressions.

 - Dyskinetic cerebral palsy can cause muscles to become rigid, or immobile and not moving.
-It can also cause involuntary movement and jerking.
+It can also cause involuntary movements and jerking.

 - This typically happens in the neck, arms, hands, face and feet.
 Some may even experience uncontrollable movements in the torso.
 This can cause a child or infant to have an arched posture.